wp-plugins/content-protector/readme.txt

 expire when the browser is closed.
 If it's a string, it can be either a duration (e.g., "2 weeks") or a human-readable date/time description with timezone identifier (e.g., "January 1, 2014 12:01 AM America/New York").
 The plugin uses PHP's <a href="http://www.php.net/manual/en/function.strtotime.php">strtotime</a>
 function to process dates/times, so anything it can understand can be used depending on your server configuration.
-2. While the use of `identifier` is optional, you *must* set it if you want to apply custom CSS or use AJAX with a specific access form.
+2. While the use of `identifier` is optional, you *must* set it if you want to apply custom CSS or use AJAX with a specific access form, or to use Shared Authorization.
 3. While you don't need to set `identifier` if you want to want to set a cookie for specific protected content, editing that content in the future will invalidate any cookies set for it (this may actually be desired behaviour, depending on what you're trying to do).
 4. When you set an identifier for protected content, the identifier gets appended onto the existing DOM IDs in its access form.
 For example if you set `identifier="Bob"`